Occupation Report ยท Marketing

 Your personalised plan

-Copywriters score 76/100 on average — but your score depends on seniority, location, and skills.
+Copywriters score 76/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Advertising & PPC Copy the job actually involves.

 Not a Copywriter?
 Check your own score.